 Argana, Ricardo R. (Manila Bulletin,

 June 22, 2018, on page 11)In the early 70’s, Philippine agriculture was hampered by the absence of adoptable technologies that would benefit our farmers.
 Seeing this predicament, Arturo Tanco, then minister of the Ministry of Agriculture, recommended ...

 Yap, Julio P. Jr. (Panay News,

-December 19, 2018, on page 12)The Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development of the Department of Science and Technology (DOST-PCAARRD) is expected to get a boost following the installation of Dr. Melvin ...
+June 19, 2019, on page 10-14)The Philippine Council for Agriculture, Aquatic and Natural Resources Research and Development of the Department of Science and Technology (DOST-PCAARRD) will be celebrating its 8th Anniversary cum Recognition and Awarding ...